4b11b4/lowres/README.md

         with your own two hands<br>
         and watch them change on the two devices above
 3. Play
-   * various instruments, turntables, drum machine, analog synthesizers
+   * instruments, turntables, drum machine, analog synthesizers
 4. Record
 5. Listen to our recordings, and:
    * sound from the drum machine, analog synthesizers